neondatabase/website/content/docs/introduction/high-availability.md

 ### Compute endpoints are metadata

 To understand how connections are maintained, think of your compute endpoint as metadata — with your connection string being the core element.
 The endpoint is not permanently tied to any specific resource but can be reassigned as needed.
-When you first connect to your database, Neon creates a new VM in a Kubernetes node and attaches your compute endpoint (which includes the connection string and related metadata) to this VM.
+When you first connect to your database, Neon creates a new VM in a Kubernetes node and attaches your compute endpoint to this VM.

+#### Postgres failure

 Postgres runs inside the VM.
-The most common failure scenario is Postgres crashing.
-In this case, the VM detects the crash and restarts Postgres automatically, typically within a few seconds.
+If Postgres crashes, the VM detects the issue and restarts Postgres automatically, typically within a few seconds.
+This is the most common failure scenario.

 ![Postgres restarting after failure](/docs/introduction/postgres_fails.png)

+#### VM failure

 Less frequently, the VM itself may fail.
 If this happens, Neon immediately spins up a new VM and reattaches your compute endpoint.
 This process takes slightly longer than restarting Postgres but still typically happens within seconds.
 It's similar to what happens during an [Autosuspend](/docs/guides/auto-suspend-guide) restart: when a compute has been inactive for a set period, the VM is torn down, and when it's needed again, Neon spins up a new VM and reattaches the endpoint, just as it would after a failover.